 At least they've nailed the OTT action sequences, and Crawford's Riggs looks suitably unhinged too.
 We'll have to wait until the Autumn to see if this reboot will have its own storylines, or whether we can expect a more mordern rehash of the films.

-It airs in the Autumn, but again it's not confirmed for us just yet.
+It airs in the Autumn, but again it's not confirmed for the UK just yet.